Useful Resources for YouTube and Vlogging in General

 These are the tools every video content creator will need for YouTube.

 A lot of people like iMovie.
 It is free after all and has all you need to create YouTube videos.
-If you prefer Apple's user interface, you have my permission to use it—kidding.
+If you have an Apple computer, you have my permission to use it—kidding.

 Canva is an excellent free tool for anyone that needs to create designs but lacks the designing skills.
 It's an intuitive online tool anyone can learn to use in minutes.
 Use it for your thumbnails and all the YouTube art you need.
 It's free and with the subscription you get an unlimited amount of stock images and elements to use in your designs.
 I recommend it to everyone.